Rohland/barky/README.md

 ## Integration Testing

-Configure a local `.env` file with the configuration as outlined in the documentation above, and then execute as follows:
+Configure a local `.env.local` file with the configuration as outlined in the documentation above, and then execute as follows.
+Note, Barky will prioritise `.env.local` over entries in a `.env` file.

 ```bash
 # this expects that you have a subfolder called path and files called config.yml and digest.yml